What is Machine Vision and Why is AI a Powerful New Tool for the Supply Chain?

 According to the Zebra Global Warehousing Vision Study, 87% of companies agree that these new technologies are essential to be competitive in the modern, on-demand economy.

 One such technology is Machine Vision (MV) that uses robotics technology to enhance warehouse automation.
-Providing better accuracy, efficiency and productivity while freeing up workers from repetitive tasks, reducing overheads and minimising human errors, these ground-breaking solutions can streamline business operations and help them stand out from the competition.
+Providing better accuracy, efficiency and productivity.
+Whilst also freeing up workers from repetitive tasks, reducing overheads and minimising human errors.
+These ground-breaking solutions can streamline business operations and help them stand out from the competition.
 Used alongside the newer AI technologies, Machine Vision can be a game-changer for your business.

 What is Machine Vision?

 Machine Vision refers to the technology and processes used to enable robots and computers to visually perceive and interpret their surroundings.
-They use advanced imaging techniques like cameras, sensors, and imaging processing algorithms to mimic the capabilities of human vision and allow them to be used to enhance business processes.
+They use advanced imaging techniques like cameras, sensors, and imaging processing algorithms to mimic the capabilities of human vision.
+Thus allowing them to be used to enhance business processes.

-This means that machines can perform tasks that require visual inspection or analysis, extract meaningful information from images or video streams and use it to make intelligent decisions.
+This means that machines can perform tasks that require visual inspection or analysis.
+Such as extract meaningful information from images or video streams and use it to make intelligent decisions.

 Here’s how it works: